IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_operatorhub.md

 To install the CSI driver from OperatorHub.io, go to https://operatorhub.io/operator/ibm-block-csi-operator-community and follow the installation instructions, once clicking the **Install** button.

-**NOTE:** To ensure that the operator installs the dirver, be sure to apply the yaml that is located as part of the ibm-block-csi-operator-community page mentioned above.
+**NOTE:** To ensure that the operator installs the driver, be sure to apply the yaml that is located as part of the ibm-block-csi-operator-community page mentioned above.